Fziliotti/fziliotti/README.md

 💻 I develop websites, blogs and web applications since 2014.
 Most of the time, I work with the React Ecosystem and its main frameworks (Next, Gatsby, CRA.. ), sometimes I code backend using Node with Typescript.

-📖 I’m currently learning and improving my skills with Web Architecture, Clean Code, and the new browser features.
+📖 I’m currently learning and improving my skills with Web Performance, Clean Code, and the new browser features.

 📜 My undergraduate thesis was about the impact of Web Performance on User Experience.